DabTheMatt/balance/README.md

-# Welcome to the Balance project.
+# Welcome to the Balance project

 It is a project to create an application to change the world.
 It was born from the idea of ​​re-evaluating values, the need to talk about consumerism, and to raise our awareness as consumers.